 One big plus with clear aligners is that they’re removable, allowing you to drink, eat, brush and floss as you normally would.
 And whether you wear them to work, at events or out on the town, their combined transparency and convenience makes them an attractive treatment option.
-For many people, they fit comfortably into everyday lifestyle.
+For many people, they fit comfortably into their everyday lifestyle.

 However, you’ll have to make sure to wear the aligners for 22 hours per day for treatment to be successful – and that requires a significant amount of self-discipline.
 You must also remember to switch aligner sets when appropriate, and schedule meal and eating times.